looser-xxx/nutTrack/README.md

 ## ⚠️ Note on Development

 This project utilizes a **Large Language Model (LLM)** to assist in the design and implementation of the **Frontend UI only** (HTML, CSS, JavaScript).
-The **Backend logic** (Python/Flask) is currently a work in progress and will be developed independently, without reliance on LLM generation, to ensure manual control and deep understanding of the core logic.
+The **Backend logic** (Python/Flask) is developed manually to ensure deep control and understanding.
+However, LLMs are employed to generate high-quality **code comments and documentation** across the entire codebase.